why relove?

 Changes are needed in the way that clothes are designed, produced, bought, worn, and disposed of.
 Circular design practices such as using more sustainable fibres, designing for durability and repairability, and using keeping value in materials for as long as possible are all ways in which the issues in the industry can be mitigated.
 In order to achieve our Sustainable Development Goals for 2030, it is essential to promote sustainable fashion practices and educate young people so that they can develop as innovative and conscious decision-makers.

-By providing students with an opportunity to learn about where their clothes are from, and showcase their creativity while promoting sustainable fashion practices, the competition encourages a shift towards a more circular and sustainable society.
+By providing young people with an opportunity to learn about where their clothes are from, and showcase their creativity while promoting sustainable fashion practices, the competition encourages a shift towards a more circular and sustainable society.

 the true cost of fast fashion